 What was the influence?

-Actor Keir Dullea, whose first big movie role was the a lead part in the offbeat romance David and Lisa (1962).
+Actor Keir Dullea, whose first big movie role was the lead part in an offbeat romance called David and Lisa (1962).
 He ended up winning a Golden Globe for “Most Promising Newcomer – Male” in early 1963.

 His full name is pronounced KEER duh-LAY, which is easy to remember if you think of the Noel Coward witticism, “Keir Dullea, gone tomorrow.”
 I’m not sure how his parents came up with the name Keir, but it could be an Anglicized form of the Irish name Ciar, which means “black.”